 He never did find the iron ore he was looking for, but in 1960 researchers confirmed his theory.

 The site does contain an American Astronaut Wall of Fame at its visitors’ center.
-The facility has an Apollo astronaut command module as well as 1,400-pound meteorite found in the area.
+The facility has an Apollo astronaut command module as well as 1,400-pound chunk of meteorite found in the area.

 About 270,000 people visit the crater in a typical year.
 We stopped by in March 2022, following the 6-mile-long road off Interstate 40.
 An amusing sign tells you that the speed limit for cars is 50 miles per hour while the speed limit for meteors is 26,000 mph.